ibm-cloud-docs/apps/tutorials/tutorial_bff.md

 ## Step 7.
 Verify that your app is running
 {: #verify-bff}

-After you deploy your app, the DevOps pipeline or command line points you to the URL for your app, for example `abc-devhost.cloud.ibm.com`.
-Go to that URL in your browser.
+After you deploy your app, the Delivery Pipeline or command line points you to the URL for your app.

+1. From your DevOps toolchain, click **Delivery Pipeline**, and then select **Deploy Stage**.
+2. Click **View logs and history**.
+3. In the log file, find the application URL:

+    At the end of the log file, search for the word `urls` or `view`.
+For example, you might see a line in the log file that's similar to `urls: my-app-devhost.cloud.ibm.com` or `View the application health at: http://<ipaddress>:<port>/health`.

+4. Go to the URL in your browser.
+If the app is running, a message that includes `Congratulations` or `{"status":"UP"}` is displayed.

+If you are using the command line, run the [`ibmcloud dev view`](/docs/cli/idt/commands.html#view) command to view the URL of your app.
+Then, go to the URL in your browser.